Mark-Kramer/Case-Studies-Python/content/03/the-power-spectrum-part-1.md

 L=int(1/2*1/60/dt);                             # Choose the lag,
                                                 # ... and plot the shifted traces.
 plot(t[inds], x[[i + L for i in inds]] + 1, label="L={}".format(L))
-plt.legend()                                    # Add a legend and informative title plt.title("Original time series data, and shifted by amount L");
+legend()                                    # Add a legend and informative title title("Original time series data, and shifted by amount L");
 ```

 We observe a different type of relationship; at this lag, let’s call it $L^∗$, positive values in the unshifted EEG correspond to negative values in the shifted EEG.
 Therefore, most terms in the product